Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 In the future, we will continue to add more APIs to meet more usage scenarios.

-If you need API scenarios, you can leave Issues on [Github](https://github.com/Ayagikei/LifeUp/issues/new/choose).
+If you need more APIs, you can leave Issues on [Github](https://github.com/Ayagikei/LifeUp/issues/new/choose).

 <br/>